 St. Cloud State is an accredited university, which means you'll receive an education from an institution that has proven its quality through rigorous measures.
 St. Cloud State University is accredited by the Higher Learning Commission and is a member of the North Central Association.

-Our Huskies play NCAA Division I men's and women's hockey in the Western Collegiate Hockey Association.
-We have nine men's teams and 10 women's teams competing at the NCAA Division II level in the Northern Sun Intercollegiate Conference.
+Our Huskies have nine men's teams and 10 women's teams competing at the NCAA Division II level in the Northern Sun Intercollegiate Conference.
+Women's Husky Hockey plays NCAA Division I in the Western Collegiate Hockey Association.
+Men's Husky Hockey plays Division I in the National Collegiate Hockey Conference.

 A college education goes beyond the world of the classroom.
 Enjoy more than 250 student organizations in the arts, language and culture, politics and social concerns, honoraries, academic, religious and spiritual, service, recreational sports, student government, fraternities and sororities to help you meet new friends, develop leadership skills, stay fit, and have fun.